Russia warns West on Syria after Obama threats

-MOSCOW Russian Foreign Minister Sergei Lavrov warned the West on Tuesday against unilateral action on Syria a day after President Barack Obama said U.S. forces could intervene if his Syrian counterpart deployed chemical weapons against rebels trying to topple him.
+MOSCOW Russian Foreign Minister Sergei Lavrov warned the West on Tuesday against any unilateral action on Syria after President Barack Obama said U.S. forces could act if the Syrian leader deployed chemical weapons against rebels trying to topple him.

 Lavrov met China's top diplomat and a Syrian government delegation in what appeared to be a push to keep diplomacy going at a time when fewer Western and Arab governments believe that a U.N.-backed peace plan can end the violence.

 Russia and China have opposed military intervention in Syria throughout 17 months of bloodshed and have vetoed three U.N.
-Security Council resolutions backed by Western and Arab states that would have raised pressure on Damascus to stop bloodshed.
+Security Council resolutions backed by Western and Arab states that would have raised pressure on Damascus to end violence.

-Lavrov spoke at a meeting with China's State Councillor Dai Bingguo a day after Obama, asked by reporters whether he might deploy forces in Syria under certain conditions, said: "A red line for us is (if) we start seeing a whole bunch of chemical weapons moving around or being utilised."
+Lavrov spoke at a meeting with China's State Councillor Dai Bingguo one day after Obama, in some of his strongest language yet, said U.S. forces could move against Syrian President Bashar al-Assad if he resorted to chemical weapons against insurgents.

-Lavrov said at the meeting with Dai that Russia and China base their diplomatic cooperation on "the need to strictly adhere to the norms of international law and the principles contained in the U.N.
-Charter and not to allow their violation".
+Russia and China base their diplomatic cooperation on "the need to strictly adhere to the norms of international law and the principles contained in the U.N.
+Charter, and not to allow their violation", Lavrov said at the meeting with Dai.

 "I think this is the only correct path in today's conditions," Lavrov told Dai, who also met President Vladimir Putin and his top security adviser, Nikolai Patrushev, on Monday for consultations that went unannounced by the Kremlin.